OffCourseOrg/verilog/assignments/04-counter/04-counter.md

 ## Assignment 04 "Counter"

   04 requires you to create a counter that counts from 0 to 16.
-Using the prodivded module diagram.
+Using the provided module diagram.

 #### Your UUT will be checked against a Golden reference.
   Every clockcyle: